26 Powerful George Floyd Murals Seen Around the World

 On Tuesday, April 20, 2021, the jury in the trial of former Minneapolis police officer Derek Chauvin, who was accused of killing George Floyd, found him guilty on all three counts faced: Second-degree unintentional murder, third-degree murder, and second-degree manslaughter.
 Chauvin will be sentenced in the coming weeks.

 Members and allies of the Black community were relieved that some measure of justice has been achieved for George Floyd.
 However, it is clear that there is still much work to be done.
 These large works of protest art promote solidarity, remembrance, and commitment to the causes of equality, justice, and the Black Lives Matter movement.
-Learn how to support the Black Lives Matter movement and become anti-racist.
+Learn what anti-racism means and what it means to be anti-racist.

 A man kneels in front of a memorial and mural of George Floyd on the wall of a corner store, near where Floyd grew up in Houston.
 At the top of the mural, the writing states “forever breathing in our hearts.”